MEd in Educational, School, and Counseling Psychology with Emphasis in Mental Health Practices in Schools

 Additional Electives are available through the other ESCP online programs with advisor approval.

 The program requires a capstone integrative paper allowing students to demonstrate the knowledge, skills, and competencies acquired through the program's course work.

-Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MEd in Educational, School, and Counseling Psychology program (below) and the minimum requirements of the Office of Graduate Studies.
+Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the MEd in Educational, School, and Counseling Psychology program (below) and the minimum requirements of the Graduate School.
 Because requirements vary, you must refer to a degree program's graduate admission page to learn about specific admission criteria, application deadlines, eligibility, and application process.
-Your application materials will be reviewed by both the Office of Graduate Studies and the degree program to which you’ve applied before official admission to the University of Missouri.
+Your application materials will be reviewed by both the Graduate School and the degree program to which you’ve applied before official admission to the University of Missouri.

 - Successful completion of the baccalaureate degree at an accredited college/university.

 - 3.0 or better grade point average in the last 60 hours of baccalaureate coursework

 - TOEFL score: Minimum 580 (paper) or 92 (ibt).
 Applies to non-native English speaking applicants only.
 If the non-native English-speaking applicant has successfully completed one year of full-time post-secondary (college-level) study in a country where English is the native language within the past two years, then the TOEFL is waived .

 - As part of the submission process, applicants are required to upload UNOFFICIAL copies of all transcripts to the online application.
 NOTE: If you are accepted by our academic program, you will then be asked to provide official copies of all transcripts to: Graduate School, University of Missouri, 210 Jesse Hall, Columbia, Missouri 65211.

 - Three letters of recommendation will need to be submitted via the online application.
 Each recommender will receive directions on how to submit the recommendation once you have entered their contact information in the application system.